zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/policy-resource.md

 |``token`` | The token specifies a variable that contains the JSON Web Token.
 By default the JWT is passed in the ``Authorization`` header as a Bearer Token.
 JWT may be also passed as a cookie or a part of a query string, for example: ``$cookie_auth_token``.
 Accepted variables are ``$http_``, ``$arg_``, ``$cookie_``. | ``string`` | No |
 {{% /table %}}

+{{< note >}}

-> Note: Content caching is enabled by default for each JWT policy with a default time of 12 hours.
+Content caching is enabled by default for each JWT policy with a default time of 12 hours.

-> This is done to ensure to improve resiliency by allowing the JWKS (JSON Web Key Set) to be retrieved from the cache even when it has expired.
+This is done to ensure to improve resiliency by allowing the JWKS (JSON Web Key Set) to be retrieved from the cache even when it has expired.

+{{< /note >}}

 #### JWT Merging Behavior